muadib25/PomodoroTimer/README.md

 <h3>INSTALLATION</h3>

 Extract the archive in a place on your hard disk.
-You can then simply run the executable.
+You can then simply navigate in the extracted directory and run the executable.

 <h3>USAGE</h3>